lilfolr/cits5503-book/Part3.md

 ### Creating a Lambda Function

-We are going to create the lambda function from in AWS, as it's quicker and easier than boto.
+We are going to create the lambda function in AWS, as it's quicker and easier than boto.
 Note, however, that all these steps could be done from boto.

-Go to the lambda section in aws - [https://ap-southeast-2.console.aws.amazon.com/lambda/home?region=ap-southeast-2\#/functions](https://ap-southeast-2.console.aws.amazon.com/lambda/home?region=ap-southeast-2#/functions)
+1. Go to the lambda section in AWS: [https://ap-southeast-2.console.aws.amazon.com/lambda/home?region=ap-southeast-2\#/functions](https://ap-southeast-2.console.aws.amazon.com/lambda/home?region=ap-southeast-2#/functions)

-Click 'Create Function' --&gt; 'Author from Scratch'
+2. Click _Create Function_ then _Author from Scratch_

-In Configure Triggers, just click next
+3. In _Configure Triggers_, just click _Next_

-Add the following in the Configure Function page:
+Add the following in the _Configure Function_ page:

 | Field | Value | Example |
 | :--- | :--- | :--- |